when relevant content is

 added and updated.

-Overland Storage is going away.
-At least, the company name will disappear after its merger with Sphere 3D is completed.
+Overland Storage is going away as an independent company.
+The storage vendor will become a wholly owned subsidiary after its merger with Sphere 3D is completed.
 Overland’s products will live on, whether or not they have the Overland brand.

 Overland and Sphere 3Drevealed their merger plans Thursday.
 You need a scorecard to keep track of the two companies’ recent mergers.
 Sphere 3D acquired virtual desktop infrastructure (VDI) software startup V3 Systems in March and now it is merging with Overland, which merged with tape and removable disk cartridge vendor Tandberg Data in January.
 Overland CEO Eric Kelly, who is also chairman of Sphere 3D, said the Tandberg merger is proceeding as planned.
 The companies have completed the first of three phases, with phase three scheduled to wrap up by the end of the year.